Emirates Auction is a strategic partner of the “Mother’s Endowment” campaign

-Emirates Auction is participating for the fourth year in a row as a strategic partner in the Ramadan campaigns launched by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, “may God protect him.”“.
+Emirates Auction Company participates, for the fourth year in a row, as a strategic partner in the Ramadan campaigns launched by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him.

-Emirates Auctions is participating in organizing the “Noble Number” charity auction in cooperation with the “Mohammed Bin Rashid Al Maktoum Global Initiatives” Foundation, the proceeds of which this year will go to support the “Mother’s Endowment” campaign, which aims to honor mothers by establishing an endowment fund worth one billion dirhams to support the education of millions.
-Individuals around the world.
+Emirates Auctions is contributing to organizing the “Noble Number” charity auction, in cooperation with the “Mohammed Bin Rashid Al Maktoum Global Initiatives” Foundation, the proceeds of which this year go to support the “Mother’s Endowment” campaign, which aims to honor mothers by establishing an endowment fund worth one billion dirhams to support education.
+Millions of individuals around the world.

-The “Noble Number” auction, which is being hosted by the Four Seasons Hotel Jumeirah in Dubai on March 24, will witness the participation of a number of distinguished figures from various economic activities, charitable work and public interest institutions, and philanthropists keen to support noble humanitarian causes..
+The “Noble Number” auction, which is being hosted by the Four Seasons Hotel Jumeirah in Dubai tomorrow, March 24, will witness the participation of a number of distinguished figures from various economic activities, philanthropic and public interest institutions, and philanthropists keen to support noble humanitarian causes.

-His Excellency added: “We are proud to participate in organizing this charity auction, to contribute to achieving the objectives of the (Mother’s Endowment) campaign, and to provide the best technical and logistical requirements to ensure the success of the (Noble No.) auction.
-Our goal is all to honor mothers by supporting the endowment fund designated for the advancement of the education sector.”
-In the communities most in need, and helping them achieve their development plans“.
+He added: “We are proud to participate in organizing this charity auction, and to contribute to achieving the goals of the (Mother’s Endowment) campaign, and to provide the best technical and logistical requirements, to ensure the success of the (Noble No.) auction.
+Our goal is all to honor mothers, by supporting the endowment fund designated for the advancement of the sector.
+Education in the most needy communities, and helping them achieve their development plans.”

 Follow our latest local and sports news and the latest political and economic developments via Google news